penny-university/penny_university/docs/development_environment.md

     SLACK_API_KEY=xoxb-<we'll get to this soon>
     FRONT_END_HOST=https://penny-<your_name>.herokuapp.com
     ```
+    * visit https://penny-<your_name>.herokuapp.com and see that it worked
     * When you need to get out of the editor that comes up (whether you need to save or just abort) do control X and then hit return at the next window.
 It will then take you back to your terminal and ask you if you want to save.
 Type yes.
 * Push your dev PennyU into that project: `git push heroku master`
 * **Check:** visit https://penny-<your_name>.herokuapp.com/ and make sure it loads